sql-machine-learning/elasticdl/README.md

 For development guide, please refer to [this document](elasticdl/README.md).

 For running ElasticDL jobs in Google Kubernetes Engine, please check out [this tutorial](doc/tutorials/elasticdl_cloud.md).

-**ElasticDL is still under active development, and we have not extensively tested in production environments.
-We open sourced this early-stage project with the hope of encouraging further work on fault-tolerance and elastic scheduling from the community.**